F = Fridtjofbreen (-glacier), Fridtjofhamna (the bay near Fridtjofbreen), S = Sveagruva, M = Midterhukfjellet

 General: Scenically very varied fjord system with several branches.
 There are some historically interesting sites.
 The land south of Bellsund and Van Keulenfjord is part of the South Spitsbergen National Park.

 Geology: Geologically, this is for me the ‘classical’ west coast fjord, with a nice cross section through Earth history of Spitsbergen from the west coast to the inner part of the fjord.
 Near the west coast, you find the pre-Devonian basement with quarzites, phyllites and shist.
 There are different kinds of ores and minerals, which led to exploration and trial mining in the early 20th century, but without any results.
 The devonian Old Red is missing in the area, so Carboniferous konglomerates and breccias lie directly on the basement, followed by a succession similar to the famous ‘Festningen section‘, with sediments spanning the period from Carboniferous to lower Tertiary.
-The tertiary sediments are exposed east of the line Fridtjofbreen-Midterhuken, they contain thick coals seams (similar to the geology around Longyearbyen), which are mined in Sveagruva.
+The tertiary sediments are exposed east of the line Fridtjofbreen-Midterhuken, they contain thick coals seams (similar to the geology around Longyearbyen), which were mined in Sveagruva (click here for more information about Svea).

 The tectonic deformation of the sediments is interesting.
 Tectonic activity during the opening of the north Atlantic took place west of the west coast (well, makes sense, as that’s where the Atlantic is).
 The nearer to the coast, the stronger are uplift and deformation of the rocks.
 Close to the coast, uplift was strong enough to expose the basement, which is buried under several kilometres of sedimentary cover in central Spitsbergen.
 Close to the basement, the sedimentary cover rocks are strongly deformed and dip vertically with a N-S trend and expose nice folds and faults, especially beautiful on the northern slope of the Midterhukfjellet.
 The deformation becomes very obvious whereever the rocks are very hard, such as the Permian limestones of the Kapp Starostin Formation at Akseløya.
 Further to the east, where the sediments have preserved their original, horizontal position, you find the classical plateau-shaped mountains.